saikatbaul/pms.github.io/README.md

 | Medicine_Name       | text        | It is a mandatory field.
 Only A-Z, a-z, 0-9, +, *, Dash(-) and Period( ) are allowed. |
 | Price_Per_Piece     | text        | It is a mandatory field.
 Only 0-9 is allowed. |
 | Quantity            | text        | It is a mandatory field.
 Only 0-9 is allowed. |

+## Issues Faced

+* Buttons are not viewing the code.
+It's actually downloading the code file.